 - social guests

 - mail deliverers

 - home health care workers

-Common evidence that may show that plaintiffs were "permissive" users of the defendants' property includes service contracts, recorded audio, visual, or text conversations, and eyewitness testimony.
+Common types of evidence that may show that plaintiffs were "permissive" users of the defendants' property includes

 For more information on the specific standards of care that property owners and tenants owe "invitees" and "licensees," scroll down to section 3.
 And for information on the standard of care that property owners may owe trespassers, scroll down to section 5.

 1.3.
 A dangerous condition exists on the defendant's premises